amirhshahbazi/vinfinite-scroll/README.md

 ```

 ### Add the component to the end of the list you want to use
-Everytime the scroll position reaches `vinfinite-scroll`, the `notifyEndReached` is invoked.
+Every time the scroll position reaches `vinfinite-scroll`, the `notifyEndReached` is invoked.
 ```js
   <div class="list">
     <div v-for="(item) in list" :key="item">